apache/bigtop/provisioner/docker/README.md

 ##Configure Apache Hadoop ecosystem components
-* Choose the ecosystem you want to be deployed by modifying components in vagrantconfig.yaml
+* Choose the ecosystem you want to be deployed by modifying components in config.yaml

 ```
-components: "hadoop,hbase,yarn,..."
+components: "hadoop, hbase, yarn,..."
 ```

-By default, Apache Hadoop, YARN, and Apache HBase will be installed.
+By default, Apache Hadoop and YARN will be installed.
-See `bigtop-deploy/puppet/config/site.csv.example` for more details.

-##Notes

-* Users currently using vagrant 1.6+ is strongly recommanded to upgrade to 1.6.4+, otherwise you will encounter the [issue](https://github.com/mitchellh/vagrant/issues/3769) when installing plguins